 A word of caution.
 The Gaggia Accademia is mostly stainless steel and weighs over forty pounds, though it has a small counter footprint.
 And though it comes with a one year parts and labor warranty, you’re responsible for shipping costs, though during that year it’s subsidized and only $39.
 After that year though, you’ll pay both ways.
 Amazon offers a 3-year (or 4-year) warranty that will cover shipping both ways.
 Just one use will have paid for the cost.
 I normally don’t buy extended warranties, but think it’s worth it in this case.

-All three of these do really different (amazing) things.
+All three of these food processors do really different (amazing) things.
 The Hamilton Beach even dices, and I’ve never heard of food processor able to do that.

 Braun FP3020 12 Cups — $160

 Cuisinart Elite FP-12DCN 12-Cup Stainless — $202 (white or black are cheaper)

 Hamilton Beach Professional Dicing Food Processor 14-Cup — $200